ansible/dispatcherd/docs/worker_statuses.md

 These definitions ensure that once a worker transitions away from `ready`, no new tasks will be dispatched to it, even if the management code releases its lock before `worker.stop()` finishes the teardown sequence.

+Separately from the status field, a worker may be “scheduled for retirement” once it exceeds the configured maximum lifetime.
+A retiring worker keeps its existing task, but `is_ready` becomes false so that no new work is assigned.
+Once the worker becomes idle it is issued a stop signal and transitions to the normal shutdown flow.